glenchristian/APICv10-Lab/instructions/Lab3/index.md

 3. Click [[Add]].

-4. On the API Security Scehmes screen, enter the following:
+4. On the API Security Schemes screen, enter the following:

     -   Name: `oauth-1`